 Having an Integrative and Functional Medicine practitioner on staff will bring expertise and collaboration to your team that will improve overall outcomes and boost morale.
 They will be seen as a valuable and needed resource.

 Finding an experienced Functional Medicine practitioner can be daunting for small and large practices alike, which is why we’re here to help!
-At Integrated and Functional Connections, we help you source the perfect candidate for your practice.
+At Integrated Connections, we help you source the perfect candidate for your practice.
 You can meet your staffing goals by posting your new Integrative and Functional Medicine position on our job board for the field.
 You can also inquire about our recruitment services at www.integratedconnects.com.